 Helen Keane, David Moore, and Suzanne Fraser

-Samuel F. Acuff, Jalie A. Tucker, Rudy E. Vuchinich, and and James Murphy
+Samuel F. Acuff, Jalie A. Tucker, Rudy E. Vuchinich, and James G. Murphy

 Beth Collinson and David Best

 44. Replacing the BDMA: a paradigm shift in the field of addiction

 Nick Heather, Antony C. Moss, Matt Field, and Sally Satel